 As a small town in Ohio celebrates their annual October 31st festivities, an ominous trick-or-treater named Sam follows the townspeople, assuring they respect the “rules” of the holiday.
 Those rules are simple:

 - Always hand out candy to trick-or-treaters

 - NEVER blow out a Jack O’Lantern before midnight

 - Always check your candy

-The filmmaking process itself was not an easy one for Dougherty, which saw its release being delayed, and having minimal screenings.
-However, the film has gained such popularity over the years, even getting its own house at this years Halloween Horror Nights at Universal Studios Orlando.
-There is even a sequel in the works, which I’m impatiently waiting on.
+The process of its release was not easy for Dougherty, as it was delayed before having minimal theatrical screenings.
+However, the film has gained so much popularity over the years, even getting its own house during Halloween Horror Nights at Universal Studios Orlando.
+There is also a potential sequel in the works, which I’m impatiently waiting on.

-What I love about this film is that while it’s scary at times, the humor and nostalgia it provides is an easy watch for non-horror fans – and those who may be a bit too scared.
+What I love about this film is that while it’s scary at times, the humor and nostalgia it provides is an easy watch for non-horror fans — and those who easily scare.
 So sit back, turn the lights off, grab a bowl of candy, and enjoy one of the best Halloween films ever made.